Chart Color Schemes

 Health performance in Dallas is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

 Health data indicates significant health challenges in Dallas, as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are substantially higher than average, particularly among older age cohorts.
-Only approximately 45% of the total population (~3,185 people) has private health cover, compared to 56.7% across Greater Melbourne and a national average of 55.7%.
+Private health cover is extremely low at approximately 45% of the total population (around 3,185 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.

-The most prevalent medical conditions are asthma (7.6%) and arthritis (7.4%), while 71.9% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
+The most prevalent medical conditions are asthma and arthritis, affecting 7.6% and 7.4% of residents respectively.
+However, 71.9% of residents claim to be completely free of medical ailments, compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are generally typical.
-Dallas has 14.2% of residents aged 65 and over (997 people), with health outcomes among seniors presenting some challenges but ranking lower nationally than the broader population.
+The area has 14.4% of residents aged 65 and over (around 1,011 people).
+While health outcomes among seniors present some challenges, they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health